sumurthy/excelapis/docs/maker/maker-walkthrough.md

 ![Alternative Window Setup](../media/maker/AlternativeWindowSetup.png)

-**NOTE:** You will have to paste this code in again if you close/minimize the addin.
+>**Note:** You will have to paste this code in again if you close/minimize the addin.

 ## Step 2: Import the Template
 On the right side, import the following snippet: